CC–PP game: Game Theory and the CC–PP Game

-The CC–PP Game is an example of a non-cooperative equilibrium or Nash Equilibrium in which the parties in the game do not cooperate and are incentivized to deplete natural resources, resulting in an inefficient outcome.
+The CC–PP Game is an example of a non-cooperative equilibrium or Nash Equilibrium in which the parties in the game may not cooperate and are incentivized to deplete natural resources, resulting in an inefficient outcome.

 The CC–PP Game refers to the market for a scarce natural resource, for example groundwater.
 Groundwater is scarce because it can be extracted from the ground at a much higher rate than it can be replenished naturally.
 In addition, clean groundwater in many areas is limited.
 Groundwater is a natural resource that can be difficult to assign property rights to and is needed by all individuals.

 Private firms as well as everyday consumers will extract groundwater for their own use.
 Private firms gain profits from using the water to produce a good or directly selling the water.
 Individual consumers gain utility or satisfaction from drinking the water or using it in their homes.
 Both the private firm and the individual have an incentive to take water from the ground and receive a gain in utility from taking that water (privatized profits).
 The water supply is diminished, resulting in a tragedy of the commons and a loss of utility for everyone that uses the groundwater (communized costs).
 Since an individual user does not have to pay for the cost of water depletion, but is still gaining the utility or profit from using the water, the individual will continue to use the water.
 Every individual will come to this same conclusion and the natural resource will be depleted.

-This can be seen in a pay-off matrix.
-Where there are two individuals making separate choices to defect by privatizing benefits and commonizing costs, or to cooperate and refrain from personal gain in order to preserve a resource.
+This can be seen in the pay-off matrix, which is a 2-player Assurance Game or Stag hunt.
+There are two individuals making separate choices to either: (1) defect by privatizing benefits and commonizing costs; or (2) to cooperate and refrain from personal gain in order to preserve a resource.
 If Individual A decides to preserve water while Individual B does not then Individual A will only receive $20 while Individual B gains $80.
 This is true vice versa if Individual B decides to preserve water and Individual A decides to extract.
-Both individuals have an incentive to defect and extract water to gain $50, so as rational consumers they will extract water.
-However, if neither party extracted water then they would actually gain $50 more in profit.
-This is a case of the Prisoner's Dilemma.
-However, unlike the Prisoner's Dilemma that only has two people, CC–PP Game is an aggregate of many individuals, making it harder to see the effects of a single person's decisions.
+In either case, both individuals have an incentive to defect and extract water to gain $50, so as rational consumers they will extract water.
+However, if neither party extracted water then they would actually gain $50 more in profit (i.e., $100).
+This game is similar to a case of the Prisoner's Dilemma except that 'defection' (extracting water) is not a strictly dominant strategy.
+If a person knows that the other player or player's will 'cooperate' (conserve water), then the rational thing for them to do is to cooperate as well.

+As the CC–PP Game is N-Player, outcomes in it are an aggregate of many individuals.
+This makes it harder to see the effects of a single person's decisions than a 2-person game.